cooltunes/digital-garden/content/en/pages/about.md

 ## Want to start your own digital garden?

-In this [github repository](https://github.com/cooltunes/digital-garden) you'll find everything you need to get started!
+In this [github repository](https://github.com/cooltunes/digital-garden) you'll find everything you need to get started.

 Enjoy!